LorenzoVenturi/LorenzoVenturi/README.md

 - 🏃 **Hobbies**: Athletics enthusiast and photographer

 ## 🛠️ Skills and Technologies
-- **Java**: My first programming language, with solid experience using OpenJDK.
+- **C**: My first programming language.
+- **Java**: Experience with building web api and web backend application.
 - **Python**: My go-to for machine learning, data science, and automation projects.
 - **SQL**: Essential for database management and enterprise applications.
-- **HTML, CSS, JavaScript**: For building simple and effective web interfaces.
+- **HTML, CSS, JavaScript, Angular**: For building simple and effective web interfaces.
 - **.NET**: Developed rich HMI for industrial field

 I’m always excited to collaborate on innovative projects.
 Thanks for stopping by! 🌟